Nishikigoi (Koi Fish)

 From pond filters to color enhancing color food, find all you need to raise a bright and beautiful living jewel at Kodama Koi Supply.
 Or if you would rather purchase in person, stop by one of our Kodama Koi Garden pond retail store locations.
 These trusted products are flown in straight from Japan and handpicked for you.

-How Many Varieties Of Nishikigoi Are There?
+How Many Varieties Of Nishikigoi (KOI FISH) Are There?

 With around 200 varieties of Nishikigoi to choose from; the most popular classification is Gosanke which is made up of Kohaku, Taisho Sanshoku Sanke, and Showa Sanshoku varieties.
 Farmers and breeders of Nishikigoi expanded the categories of Nishikigoi so that some would display only certain colors and markings on the koi fish body as pure “peasant art.”